 If you have experienced drastic weight loss (especially in a short period), your skin can become crepe-like earlier than others.
 This is because when you lose the layers of fat underneath your skin, your skin becomes loose very quickly and causes the appearance of wrinkles.

 Another factor that can aggravate crepey skin is

 - Sun Damage

-Apart from aging, this is the most common cause of crepey skin.
+Apart from aging, damaging UV light is the most common cause of crepey skin.
 When you expose your skin to the harmful UV rays, it breaks down collagen and elastin.
-As a result, your skin starts to become loose.
+As a result, your skin starts to age more quickly.

 Everyone gets crepey skin.
 However, there are a few things you can do to delay its onset.